aditrisingh/Aetherion-Nyx/journal.md

 #JOUNREY OF CONVERTING MY OSNET ONNX TO INT8 ENGINE!!
-I am so confused rn about shapes so i chceked the shape of my osnet AGAIN! to be sure before I convert it,you can do that using this siple code snippet :)
+'I am so confused rn about shapes so i chceked the shape of my osnet AGAIN! to be sure before I convert it,you can do that using this siple code snippet :)

 import onnx